hyphacoop/handbook/Hypha-Worker-Co-operative/member-workers.md

 # Member-workers

-Hypha has ten **member-workers**, or **members**, ten of which are full members and one is a probationary member.
+Hypha has eleven **member-workers**, or **members**, ten of which are full members and one is a probationary member.
 Members are expected to acknowledge the duties of their relationship with Hypha by signing the *Membership Acknowledgement*.

 ## Being a Good Member